openstack-archive/interop-workloads/workloads/ansible/shade/lampstack/README.md

        content
     6. Setup NFS on database node, so that web servers can share the cinder volume space, all wordpress content will be saved on cinder volume.
-       This is to ensure that the multiple web servres will represent same content.
+       This is to ensure that the multiple web servers will represent same content.
     7. Setup mysql to use the space provided by cinder volume
     8. Configure and initialize wordpress
-    9. Install and activte a wordpress theme specified by configuration file 10.Install wordpress importer plugin
+    9. Install and activate a wordpress theme specified by configuration file 10.Install wordpress importer plugin
     11.Import sample word press content
     12.Remove not needed floating IPs from servers which do not need them.